Workouts & programs

 Once it's in your training history, Kevin can use it in future AI-built workouts.

-How do I substitute an exercise mid-workout?
+How do I substitute an exercise before starting?

 You can also swap manually — tap Swap → Browse to pick anything from the catalog.
 The new exercise carries over your current set count and rep range; Kevin recalculates the starting weight based on your history for the new movement.